Friday, March 31, 2023

 and went to Rome as a cardinal "papabile."
 He was St. Gall's last great Latin author.

-The original governor's study is now the mayor's office
+The original governor's study serves now as the mayor's office.

 The monastery's archive cabinets in today's wedding room